Reports Show Drunk Driving Is a Serious Problem In Houston

 When a drunk driver causes serious bodily injury their conduct subjects him to unlimited punitive damages in a civil action brought by the victims.
 Board Certified Personal Injury Lawyers often seek exemplary damages.

 What Our DUI Injury Attorneys Will Do For You

-At Michael P. Fleming & Associates, P.C., a DWI injury lawyer can help you seek civil damages, including punitive damages, against a drunk driver.
+At Fleming Law, P.C., a DWI injury lawyer can help you seek civil damages, including punitive damages, against a drunk driver.

 We will investigate.